Navigating Two Worlds

 Mentee benefits

-• Improves ability to lead and manage change, challenge the status quo and seek improvement for the club
+• Improved ability to lead and manage change, challenge the status quo and seek improvement for the club

-• Offers the opportunity to develop their own Pacific cultural understanding in order to strengthen leadership within their club
+• Opportunities to develop their own Pacific cultural understanding to strengthen leadership within their club

-• Increases expertise in a structured way and provides access to role models
+• Increased expertise in a structured way and provided access to role models

-• Improves personal and professional confidence working with Pacific colleagues
+• Improved personal and professional confidence working with Pacific colleagues

-• Enhances career direction in rugby (volunteer and paid)
+• Enhanced career direction in rugby (volunteer and paid)

-• Provides opportunities to develop club capability via enhanced leadership
+• Provided opportunities to develop club capability via enhanced leadership

 Mentor benefits

-• Gives participants opportunities to contribute to the leadership of rugby clubs whilst gaining new perspectives and approaches
+• Gave participants opportunities to contribute to the leadership of rugby clubs while gaining new perspectives and approaches

-• Enhances their own leadership and relationship network in rugby
+• Enhanced their own leadership and relationship network in rugby

-• Offers the opportunity to develop participants’ own Pacific cultural understanding
+• Offered the opportunity to develop participants’ own Pacific cultural understanding

-• Provides a chance to assist actively in the personal and professional development of Pacific contribution to leadership in rugby
+• Provided a chance to assist actively in the personal and professional development of Pacific contribution to leadership in rugby

 Mentee/mentor selection

-Mentors have been “shoulder tapped” based on their experience in rugby.
-Club chairs, club committee/board members and paid administrators from clubs across Auckland, North Harbour and Counties Manukau Rugby Unions have been invited to join the programme as mentees.
+Mentors were 'shoulder tapped' based on their experience in rugby.
+Club chairs, club committee/board members, and paid administrators from clubs across Auckland, North Harbour and Counties Manukau Rugby Unions were invited to join the programme as mentees.

 Time commitment

-Participants need to be available for the two workshops (Cultural Leadership and Mentoring).
-After that, it’s expected that they will meet with their mentor/mentee monthly for an hour at least.
-No mentoring relationship lasts longer than a year, but can be shorter if requested.
+Participants were to be available for the two workshops (cultural leadership and mentoring).
+After that, the expectation was that they met with their mentor/mentee monthly for an hour at least.
+This was a year-long mentoring relationship but could be shorter if requested.

 A collaborative approach